openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       :term:`DESCRIPTION` takes the value of the :term:`SUMMARY` variable.

+   :term:`DEV_PKG_DEPENDENCY`
+      Provides an easy way for recipes to disable or adjust the runtime dependency (:term:`RDEPENDS`) of the ``${PN}-dev`` package on the main (``${PN}``) package, particularly where the main package may be empty.

+   :term:`DISABLE_STATIC`
+      Used in order to disable static linking by default (in order to save space, since static libraries are often unused in embedded systems.)
+      The default value is " --disable-static", however it can be set to "" in order to enable static linking if desired.
+Certain recipes do this individually, and also there is a
+      ``meta/conf/distro/include/no-static-libs.inc`` include file that
+      disables static linking for a number of recipes.
+Some software packages or build tools (such as CMake) have explicit support for enabling / disabling static linking, and in those cases :term:`DISABLE_STATIC` is not used.

    :term:`DISTRO`
       The short name of the distribution.
 For information on the long name of the distribution, see the :term:`DISTRO_NAME`